Telephone Tips > The Internet and Computers in Germany

 Wi-Fi and Hotspot Locations – Free or Fee

-But there are many locations all over Germany with Wi-Fi hotspots (free or fee).
+But there are now many locations all over Germany with Wi-Fi hotspots (free or fee).
 According to one website, there are over 400 free Wi-Fi locations in Berlin alone, mostly at cafes, restaurants and hotels.
 The most common commercial Wi-Fi service in Germany is the Telekom HotSpot Network.
 (See HotSpot finden – find hotspot locations, in German).
 Just in Berlin there are over 100 locations, including the airport, Starbucks, most McDonald’s, the Sony Center at Potsdamer Platz, and many hotels and restaurants.
 If you are a T-Mobile USA customer, you can sign up for the HotSpot service, but US customers may be subject to an 18-cents-per-minute or a flat per-day roaming charge in Europe and at some international airports.
 But you can buy a prepaid pass online for such services that may save you money.
-Contact T-Mobile for details and current information.
+Contact T-Mobile USA for details and current information.

 MiFi for Your PC, Mac or iPad